shadoll/sLogos/DEVELOPMENT.md

 # Logo Gallery - Developer Documentation

-This document provides instructions for developers working on the Logo Gallery project.
+This document provides instructions for setting up, running, and contributing to the Logo Gallery project.

-## Project Overview

-Logo Gallery is a web application that displays a collection of company and brand logos with the following features:
-- Grid and list views of logos
-- Search functionality
-- Direct URL copying for each logo
-- Download capability
-- Responsive design

-The project is built with:
-- Svelte for the front-end UI
-- Node.js for script automation
-- Docker for containerization
-- GitHub Pages for deployment

 ## Development Environment Setup